nfa04/studezy-studyplatform/README.md

 To start right away, download and verify all docker images using the provided checksums.

+All containers will later require you to provide them with the necessary credentials to your other components and some additional configuration.
+Please read the README.md file of the respective component for more details.
+For the configuration of the main component, which can be found in this repository, read the section below.

+#### Setting up your databases
 Continue by installing an instance of a MySQL Server, then configure it.
 This works different on different operating systems, so have a look at the official installation guide for your OS.
 I recommend you to go with a Linux distribution of your choice.

 Now create a new database and import the database structure which can be found here: https://github.com/nfa04/studezy-studyplatform/blob/main/db_scheme.sql

-All containers will later require you to provide them with the necessary credentials to your other components and some additional configuration.
-Please read the README.md file of the respective component for more details.
-For the configuration of the main component, which can be found in this repository, read the section below.
+Set up Apache Cassandra, create a keyspace called "studezy" (without the quotation marks) and import the structure you will find here: https://github.com/nfa04/studezy-studyplatform/blob/main/cassandra_scheme.cql

 ### Configuring your self-hosted instance's main component
 The main component is shipped inside a docker container to make it easier for you to deploy your own instance.
 However you are still required to add some configuration to it which is necessary for it to connect to your other components.